Five advantages of exhibiting in a shell scheme & five advantages of exhibiting space only

 BESPOKE EXHIBITION EXPERIENCE

 With an empty space to fill, the options are endless.
 Your exhibition stand design team can create something bespoke that will really grab visitors’ attention.
 You aren’t confined to the walls of a shell scheme.
-You can create any shape, any design, but most importantly you can use space only to create a fully integrated brand storytelling experience.
+You can create any shape, and any design, but most importantly you can use space only to create a fully integrated brand storytelling experience.

 DISPLAY LARGER PRODUCTS

 You don’t have to fill your space with a make-shift branded solution.
-The space only floor spaces tend to be larger than shell schemes, meaning you can display larger products.
+The space-only floor spaces tend to be larger than shell schemes, meaning you can display larger products.
 This is particularly effective for businesses that specialise in big products.
-Merlo UK had a huge presence at Lamma 2020 and made the most of their space only island by showcasing four of their tractors and combine harvesters.
+Merlo UK had a huge presence at Lamma 2020 and made the most of their space-only island by showcasing four of their tractors and combine harvesters.